Table Of Contents

 Credit: Fortinet

-• 4 out of 5 companies use two or more IaaS or PaaS providers.
+• Four out of five companies use two or more IaaS or PaaS providers.
 Some 86% have at least 11 SaaS providers, and a third have more than 50.

 As a result, respondents told Virtana they had difficulty visualizing and controlling costs across multiple public and private clouds: